sylvesterserg/sylvesterserg/README.md

 - 👋 Hi, I’m @sylvesterserg
-- 👀 I’m interested in linux azure python servers python rasberrypis smarthome automation and self-mastery
+- 👀 I’m interested in linux azure servers python rasberrypis smarthome automation and self-mastery
 - 🌱 I’m currently learning azure cloud ,linux systems python programming
 - 💞️ I’m looking to collaborate on anything that i can to build on my portfolio
 - 📫 How to reach me (https://www.linkedin.com/in/sylvester-sergeant/)